gmolto/training/README.md

 ### SCAR in a nutshell

-Create a Lambda function to execute a container out of the [ubuntu:16.04](https://hub.docker.com/r/library/ubuntu/tags/16.04/) Docker image in Docker Hub.
+Create a Lambda function to execute a container out of the [ubuntu:16.04](https://hub.docker.com/r/library/ubuntu/tags/16.04/) Docker image in Docker Hub:

 ```sh
 scar init ubuntu:16.04